zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

 ##  Registering your service with API ML

 The following steps outline the process of registering your service with API ML.
 Each step is described in detail in this article.
+The process describes the integration with the usage of the Java application server.
+The guideline is tested with Tomcat application server.
+The specifics for other application servers may differ.

 1. Add a web application context listener class
 2. Register a web application context listener